Body image is something we all grapple with at one time or another, but for many obese individuals, the battle can feel never-ending.

 Take Lucy, a young woman who developed an unhealthy body image in her teenage years.
 As an obese teen, she was bullied at school, leading her to avoid social activities entirely.

 By the time she reached adulthood, Lucy found herself crippled by anxiety every time she entered a crowded room, convinced everyone was judging her weight.
+Her social stigma triggered anxiety that soon spiraled out of control.

 Then there is Daniel, who, despite losing weight, still suffers from negative body image.
 He recalls how, even after slimming down, his mind was stuck in the mindset of being overweight, which continued to fuel his anxiety long after the physical changes had taken place.